Battle of Ilovaisk: Ukrainian forces enter Ilovaisk

 Ukrainian forces attempted to enter Ilovaisk during the day on 18 August, but failed.
-Led by the Donbas Battalion, government forces launched another attempt to storm the city on the night of 18–19 August.
+Led by the Donbas Battalion, Ukrainian forces launched another attempt to storm the city on the night of 18–19 August.
 This attempt was successful, and they raised the Ukrainian flag over the city administration building without any casualties.
 Ukrainian media viewed this victory as an example of the strength and effectiveness of the government's "Anti-Terrorist Operation" (ATO) against the insurgents.
-As government forces entered the city, Donbas Battalion commander Semen Semenchenko was wounded after being struck by mortar fire and was evacuated for medical treatment.
+As Ukrainian forces entered the city, Donbas Battalion commander Semen Semenchenko was wounded after being struck by mortar fire and was evacuated for medical treatment.

 Following the flag-raising, the Internal Affairs ministry said that Ukrainian military, including the Donbas, Dnipro and Azov brigades, were clearing the city of "terrorists", specifically mentioning that they killed "a great number" of insurgents from the Oplot Battalion of the Donbass People's Militia.
 They also said that reinforcements from the National Guard of Ukraine were forthcoming.
 After a day of fighting, roughly fifty percent of Ilovaisk was under government control.
-Government forces also captured six insurgents, including one Serbian volunteer.
+Ukrainian forces also captured six insurgents, including one Serbian volunteer.
 Azov and Shakhtarsk battalions left the battle of Ilovaisk that day, heading to reinforce garrisons of Mariupol and Komsomolske cities respectively.

 On the following day, 20 August, Ukrainian forces claimed they had taken complete control of Ilovaisk.
 DPR officials denied this, and declared that they remained in control.
-Over the course of the day, government forces fought off numerous insurgent counter-attacks.
+Over the course of the day, Ukrainian forces fought off numerous insurgent counter-attacks.
 Street battles took place across the city, and at least nine Ukrainian soldiers were killed in the fighting.
 Following this, the Donbas Battalion requested reinforcements.

 By 21 August, amidst the heavy and constant fighting, the Internal Affairs ministry stated that twenty-five percent of those from volunteer paramilitary battalions killed since the ATO began were killed in Ilovaisk.
-No reinforcements for government forces arrived.
+No reinforcements for Ukrainian forces arrived.
 According to commander Semenchenko, some members of the Donbas Battalion were killed when insurgents flying the Ukrainian flag attacked an ambulance.
 Semenchenko described this act as "medieval savagery".
 He also said that the Donbas Battalion had been "abandoned" by both the Ukrainian government and the other volunteer paramilitary battalions, both of which largely had withdrawn from the city.